turbot/tailpipe-docs/docs/manage/plugins.md

 This will download the latest aws plugin from the hub registry, and will set up a default connection named `aws`.

+> [!NOTE]
-> Note: If you install multiple versions of a plugin only the first installation will create a connection automatically for you, you will need to create/edit a [connection](/docs/managing/connections) configuration file in order to use the additional versions of the plugin.
+> If you install multiple versions of a plugin only the first installation will create a connection automatically for you, you will need to create/edit a [connection](/docs/managing/connections) configuration file in order to use the additional versions of the plugin.

+> [!WARNING]
+> ^ Will this apply to tailpipe?

 ## Installing a Specific Version
 To install a specific version, simply specify the version tag after the plugin name, separated by `@` or `:`